oatlog/oatlog/doc/report/main.typ

 implementing rewrite rules, called recursive e-matching, which is used in egg @egg and can be considered standard due to egg's ubiquity.

-#TODO[it recursively matching the left hand]

-The name recursive e-matching is derived from how it recursively matching the left hand side of a rewrite rule.
+The name recursive e-matching is derived from how it recursively matches the left hand side of a rewrite rule.
 A pattern $(a dot b) + (a dot c) = d$ can be seen as a tree of three nodes, a root multiplication with two child additions, and it can be matched with the four functions shown in
 @fig_background_recursive_ematching_example.